Jarrio/DiscordBotTemplate/README.md

 ```hx
 universe.setSystems(Hi);
 ```
-To add more commands, simply append it to the universe making sure to **not** use wildcard imports.
+To add more commands, simply append it to the universe.
+When adding the component to the file, directly import it and make sure to **not** use wildcard imports.
 ```hx
 universe.setSystems(Hi, Help); //Where Help is another command that extends CommandBase
 ```